The incident named "Anagni

 During his career as a prelate, according to the custom of the time, he was able to collect considerable wealth, proceeding from the prebends to which he was entitled for his religious offices, and from the gifts he received for his engagement in procedures or mediations.
 This income allowed his family to amass power and possessions in the central and southern Latium, both through the huge amount of money he owned, and by the action of threatening conviction he was able to exercise.

-Boniface payed a very special attention to his own image, which was unusual for the time: he commissioned portraits to great artists or solicited them their execution, among them the one contained in the fresco of the Roman basilica of San Giovanni in Laterano, attributed to Giotto, representing the convocation by Boniface of the Jubilee of 1300.
-Among the statues we count the works by Arnolfo di Cambio in the Museo dell'Opera del Duomo in Florence, the statue (1290) and the bust (1298, see the cast from Anagni pope's palace), the two statues of Orvieto (1297), one by Ramo di Paganello and the other, maybe of Rubeus, the one from Bologna by Manno di Bandino (1300) and that of an unknown author on the left side of Anagni Cathedral, that according Fedele (1921b) was probably erected by the inhabitants of Anagni after his death, in order to atone for their participation in the aggression.
+Boniface payed a very special attention to his own image, which was unusual for the time: he commissioned portraits to great artists or solicited them their execution, among them the one contained in the fresco of the Roman basilica of St John Lateran, attributed to Giotto, representing the convocation by Boniface of the Jubilee of 1300.
+Among the statues we count the works by Arnolfo di Cambio in the Museo dell'Opera del Duomo in Florence, the statue (1290) and the bust (1298, see the cast from Anagni pope's palace), the two statues of Orvieto (1297), one by Ramo di Paganello and the other, maybe of Rubeus, the one from Bologna by Manno di Bandino (1300) and that of an unknown author on the left side of Anagni Cathedral, that according Fedele (1921b) was probably erected by the people of Anagni after his death, in order to atone for their participation in the aggression.

 Before him it was not usual to portray the popes in statues, with the exception of Nicholas III (1216-1280), to whom the city of Ancona had dedicated a statue in gratitude.
 Other possible portraits of Bonifacio are inserted into architectural elements, such as the one attribuited to Arnolfo di Cambio.
 This iconographic abundance after his death even earned him the accusation that he made himself idolise.